Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Introduction

-In this work, we present a new dataset called \dataset that captures this problem setting based on \emph{StackOverflow} posts, concentrating on the \emph{Python} programming language.
-We have adapted several state of the art code search models as baselines, including CodeBERT~\cite{codebert}, GraphCodeBERT~\cite{guo_graphcodebert_2021}, and SynCoBERT~\cite{wang_syncobert_2021}.
-To our surprise, their performance on \dataset turned out to be very poor; even GraphCodeBERT specially trained on the CodeSearchNet dataset for this setting lost very significantly to the simple BM25 information retrieval baseline (see Section~\ref{sec:eval}).

-Therefore, we have developed a new \model model that uses a GraphCodeBERT-based encoder for both queries and documents and incorporates a number of tricks and improvements that have allowed it to outperform BM25 on \dataset (see Section~\ref{sec:ablation}).
-Still, absolute values of the results are not too high, and we believe that the problem setting embodied in \dataset opens up a new research direction that could lead to new, significantly improved code understanding models.
+In this work, we present a new dataset called \dataset that captures this problem setting based on \emph{StackOverflow} posts (in \emph{Python}).
+We have adapted several state of the art code search models as baselines, including CodeBERT, GraphCodeBERT (GCB), and SynCoBERT.
+To our surprise, their performances on \dataset are very poor; even GCB specially trained on the CodeSearchNet dataset for this setting lost very significantly to the simple BM25 baseline.
+Therefore, we have developed a new \model model that uses a GCB-based encoder for both queries and documents and incorporates a number of improvements so it outperforms BM25 on \dataset.
+Still, absolute values of the results are not too high, and we believe that the problem setting embodied in \dataset opens up a new research direction that could lead to better code understanding.